 Note however, that most "unlimited" data plans are not that unlimited.
 Some carriers start to throttle your bandwidth when you exceed several GB per month.

 Yes.
 One license is tied to one phone so you may install the computer-side software on as many computers/systems as you need.
 The easiest way to setup another computer for EasyTether is to re-run the setup wizard in the smartphone-side application.

 No. As distinct from many other tether apps, EasyTether does not require root and uses only official APIs, it is a normal low-priveleged Android application.

-EasyTether works on all Android versions since 1.5 and up to 4.x.
-Note that Android 4.2.2 (or above) requires the latest host software.
+EasyTether works on all Android versions since 1.5 and up to Android L. Note that Android 4.2.2 (or above) requires the latest computer-side software.

 Remember you never need an activation code for Google/Amazon purchase.
 Instead download the pre-activated version from the appropriate store and remove any free EasyTether versions from your smartphone (if installed at all).

 In some cases you may be unable to re-download your past Google (but never Amazon) purchase for free because some carriers have hidden tethering applications from Google Store.
 In that case restore your Google order number (see here on how to do this) and send it us so we can arrange the alternative download link for you.

 All of the above applies to the smartphone-side application only.
 If you need to re-download the computer-side software, see here.